 It is Right to Rebel is a fascinating insight into the philosophical and political background to Sartre's thought as well as the two lesser-known figures of Gavi and Victor, who play political foil to Sartre's measured philosophical stance.
 It is a fascinating, rich new resource for anyone studying Sartre, political theory, and French politics and political history.

-Preface to the English edition Philippe Gavi
+Preface to the English edition by Philippe Gavi

-1. The Communist Party Fellow-Traveller
+1. Fellow-traveler of the Communist Party

-2. Paranoia in Institutions
+2. Paranoia in institutions

-3. 1968: May.
-Prague.
-The Break with the Communist Party
+3. 1968: May, Prague, the break with the Communist Party

 4. From Flaubert to the Maoists